Hiking the Castle Trail on Oʻahu, Hawaiʻi

 Distance: 9.3 miles / 15.0 km

-For this reason, the Castle Trail should not be considered lightly, even if you have a lot of Hawaiʻi hiking experience.
-I say this because completing the true Castle Trail from Maʻakua to Punaluʻu becomes incredibly challenging to navigate once on the Punaluʻu side of the trail.
+That being said, the Castle Trail today is all but forgotten, turning a once-popular trail into one of the more challenging hikes on Oʻahu.
+For this reason, the Castle Trail should not be taken lightly, even if you have a lot of hiking experience in Hawaiʻi.
+I say this because completing the true Castle Trail from Maʻakua to Punaluʻu becomes incredibly challenging to navigate once on the Punaluʻu Valley side of the trail.

-Furthermore, the distance posted above will only increase if you do any exploring once at the Kaluanui Stream, which is one of the best things to do on this long all-day adventure!
+Furthermore, the distance posted above will only increase if you explore further up or down the Kaluanui Stream, which is one of the highlights of this long, all-day adventure!

 Papali Ridge Trailhead Parking

-Parking for the Papali Ridge Trail is located on on Honomū St in Hauʻula, the same street parking as Maʻakua Ridge and the Hauʻula Loop Trail.
+Parking for the Papali Ridge Trail is located on Honomū Street in Hauʻula, the same street parking as Maʻakua Ridge and the Hauʻula Loop Trail.

 That being said, be sure to plan a ride, stage a car in Punaluʻu, or bring money for the bus because the Castle Trail should only be treated as a one-way hike.